-Base salaries provide employees and executive officers with a level of fixed cash compensation that is consistent with market practice.
-The base salary of each executive officer (including the NEOs) compensates them for performing day-to-day responsibilities and reflects the complexity of their role in addition to the amount of industry experience that they possess.
+Base salaries provide employees and executive officers with a competitive level of fixed cash compensation that is targeted at between the median and P75 of the compensation comparator group.
+The base salary of each executive officer (including the NEOs) compensates them for performing day-to-day responsibilities and reflects the complexity of their role and their industry experience.